hosthead/infrastructure-and-software/tunnels-and-tubes/README.md

 Alice will act as the "server" so far as Bob will always be initiating the connection, however in wireguard either side can initiate a connection.
 Since Bob is behind a NAT though, he must initate the connection and send an occasional keepalive to keep the UDP port open.

+This case utilizes [RFC1918](https://datatracker.ietf.org/doc/html/rfc1918) addresses for the LANs of Alice and Bob.
+This case utilizes [RFC5737](https://datatracker.ietf.org/doc/html/rfc5737) addresses for the WANs of Alice and Bob.

 ## Environment

 * any Firewall